-Terms are also available in the glossaries of the IWMF booklets entitled Basic Immunology and Questions and Answers, which are located on this website in IWMF Publications.
+Terms are available in the glossaries of several IWMF booklets, which are located on this website in PUBLICATIONS.

-You may also download the entire document in PDF format, which includes clickable links for each item.
+You may also download a more comprehensive Glossary and Abbreviations in PDF format, which includes clickable links for each item.

 The National Cancer Institute of the U.S. National Institutes of Health maintains an expansive on-line dictionary of cancer terms at www.cancer.gov/dictionary.

 Alkylating agent: A chemotherapeutic agent, such as chlorambucil (Leukeran) or cyclophosphamide (Cytoxan), which blocks cell division.

 Allogeneic transplantation: A procedure in which a patient receives bone marrow or blood-forming stem cells from a genetically similar, but not identical, donor (a person other than an identical twin, for example).

 Amyloidosis: A group of conditions of diverse etiologies characterized by the accumulation of insoluble fine protein fibers (amyloid) in various organs and tissues of the body such that vital function is compromised.
 The associated disease states may be inflammatory, hereditary, or neoplastic, and the deposition can be local, generalized, or systemic.
 Amyloidosis in Waldenstrom’s macroglobulinemia is usually caused by fragments of light chains and affects predominantly the kidneys and heart.

 Anemia: A condition in which the number of red cells or the amount of hemoglobin in the blood is abnormally low.